OpsPilot AI vs The Competition | AI SRE Platform Comparison 2026

 OpsPilot +18.46 · 73.69 vs 55.23

 Sentry does one thing very well: developer-focused error tracking, release correlation, and frontend performance.
-It's a purpose-built tool and many teams run it alongside a full observability platform rather than instead of one.
-When evaluated as a complete APM solution, the 18-point gap reflects missing capability rather than poor quality.
-TCO is broadly comparable ($45K–$85K), which means the conversation is really about scope: Sentry for error tracking plus another platform for full observability, or OpsPilot AI as a single solution with unlimited users and no consumption risk.
-OpsPilot AI leads on support (+1.5) and setup (+0.9).
+Many teams run it alongside a full AI SRE platform rather than instead of one.
+When evaluated as a complete AI observability solution the 18-point gap reflects missing capability rather than poor quality — Sentry doesn't claim to be an autonomous SRE platform.
+The real question is whether you need both tools, or whether OpsPilot's broader AI incident investigation and AI root cause analysis covers the full requirement.
+OpsPilot leads on support (+1.5) and setup (+0.9).

 Grafana Labs